 Ocular ultrasound (A and B Scan)

 This tool uses sound waves to image the eye.
-We are able to examine the eye with ultrasound when issues such as a hemorrhage or severe cataract limit us from looking directly into the back of the eye.
+We are able to examine the eye with ultrasound when issues such as an ocular hemorrhage or severe cataract limit an eye doctor from looking directly into the back of the eye.
 We also use this to measure tumors and other complications in the eye.

-Pars Plana Vitrectomy – We perform this surgery in the operating room (not in the office setting) to remove the vitreous gel from the center of the eye and treat underlying retina conditions.
+Pars Plana Vitrectomy – We perform this surgery in the operating room at a hospital or surgery center to remove the vitreous gel from the center of the eye and treat underlying retina conditions.
 This is a primary treatment for many conditions including retinal detachments, bleeding in the eye (vitreous hemorrhage), removal of dislocated cataracts, and severe ocular infections.

 Retina Laser Treatment – We perform this in office treatment for holes or tears in the retina and treatment of bleeding retina disease such as diabetic retinopathy and retinal vein occlusions.